tkdeshan/Shopping_List_Management_Web_App/README.md

 Shopping list web app consists of two parts: the frontend and the backend.
 They communicate through API requests.
 (Make sure to replace BaseURL with your localhost URL).

-You can add, update, and delete shopping list items using the provided API endpoints.
+You can add, update, and delete shopping items using the provided API endpoints.
 Customize and expand the functionality as needed for your application.